fontforge/fontforge.github.io/en-US/about/site/index.md

 Contributing to this website is easy for anyone to do, like Wikipedia.

-You'll see a couple of little links to the 'Edit This Page' roundel in the footer of each page.
-Click the 'github' link and you'll see the source file on GitHub.
-If you sign up to GitHub and log in, you can click the 'edit' button.
+You'll see a couple of little links to the "Edit This Page" roundel in the footer of each page.
+Click the "github" link and you'll see the source file on GitHub.
+If you sign up to GitHub and log in, you can click the "edit" button.

 There is also a link to [prose](http://prose.io), a more elegant UI for editing files on GitHub.